1.e4 c5 2.Nf3 e6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 Nc6

 - Redundancies, alternative options in many cases.

 - Regular smaller updates every 6 months.
 These will contain my reaction to any question or suggestion by my clients.

-- A complete update will occur in 2022, when all relevant new games will be included.
-Every client will receive this updates as well as any update I ever publish.
+- A complete update will occur in the 4th quarter of 2022, when all relevant new games will be included.

 - Small distribution rate due to the low traffic status of my one-man website.
 Lines tend to remain secret weapons for a longer time.